Robert-W/mern-kit/README.md

 ========
 mern-kit is designed to be a starter kit which provides everything needed in a full stack application using Mongoose (MongoDB), Express, React, and Node, all running inside a docker container.

-## Things to test
-- All drop scripts
-- All populate scripts
-- Webpack configs

 ## Getting started
 1. Make sure you have the latest version of [Docker](https://www.docker.com/products/docker) installed.
 Docker for Mac and Windows comes with the latest docker-compose.
 For linux, you may need to install docker-compose manually.
 2. Copy `secrets/local.secrets.example` to `secrets/local.secrets` and fill in the appropriate fields.